JS4-14/Cybersecurity-Portfolio/SOC-Portfolio/investigations/phishing.md

 A suspicious security event was identified involving **a login from 2 different locations**.

 The investigation determined that a user account was likely **compromised following a phishing attack that harvested Microsoft credentials**.
-This resulted in multiple phishing emails being sent internally**.
+This resulted in multiple phishing emails being sent internally.

 Immediate containment actions were recommended to reduce further risk.